AIA/ACSA Topaz Medallion for Architectural Education

 Questions?
 Email AIA Awards

-This program is open to individuals with at least a decade of experience in architectural education, primarily in North America.
+This program is open to living individuals with at least a decade of experience in architectural education, primarily in North America.

 Nomination